Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 Notional account balances entered onto the RESP transfer form must reflect the book value of RESP notional accounts.

-When a financial transaction is processed in respect of a beneficiary, the funds are either deposited into or withdrawn from the appropriate RESP notional account depending on the purpose of the financial transaction.
+When any financial transaction, which includes transfers, is processed in respect of a beneficiary, the funds are either deposited into or withdrawn from the appropriate RESP notional account depending on the purpose of the financial transaction.
 For example, contributions are deposited into the appropriate contribution notional account and the CESG (Basic and Additional) is deposited into the CESG notional account.

 9.3.
 Implications when transferring funds to another RESP